dragondive/plantuml_demo/plantuml_demo.md

 ### Cypher

 The command line option `-cypher` replaces all words, except PlantUML keywords, with random letters.
 This is useful while reporting issues when the diagram description contains confidential data.

+### Generating Huge Diagrams

+PlantUML restricts image width and height to 4096 pixels by default.
+This can be overridden by setting the environment variable `PLANTUML_LIMIT_SIZE`.

 ## Fun Stuff